Sttark/blind_control/README.md

 python3 main.py
 ```

-The web server will start on port 5000 and be accessible at `http://blind-control-south.local:5000/`.
+The web server will start on port 5000 and be accessible via the same URLs mentioned in the Usage section.

 ## Customization